 The Council will communicate with PhD candidates of the GSSE via the monthly email newsletter which is drafted by Council members.
 Promotion of events is conducted via the monthly email, but also through the Council’s Facebook page and website as well as via the digital information screens that are spread in the different buildings of the FSE.

 The Council receives its funding annually from the Faculty of Science and Engineering to conduct its activities.
 A budget is presented, outlining the costs for events (e.g. PhD Supervisor Award, workshops, Alumni lunch talks, Borrels, etc.), administration and unforeseen costs.

 Main coordinator and point of contact of the Council.
-Organises the monthly meeting and ensures the smooth running of the Council.
+Organizes the monthly meeting and ensures the smooth running of the Council.

-Internal communication is organised by making sure the right people react to emails and other messages.
+Internal communication is organized by making sure the right people react to emails and other messages.
 Takes minutes during the monthly meeting.

-Ensure the Council is financially stable to meet its annual event targets and safeguard the organisation’s finances for its scheduled activities.
+Ensure the Council is financially stable to meet its annual event targets and safeguard the organization’s finances for its scheduled activities.

 General Council Member

 Provides input and commentary on topics discussed within the monthly meeting.
-Helps with the smooth organisation of the Council and provides assistance to other Council members.
+Helps with the smooth organization of the Council and provides assistance to other Council members.

 Alumni Lunch Talks (sub-committee)

-Coordinates the organisation of the Alumni Lunch Talk.
-Includes members from outside the GSSE PhD Council and organises the events on a regular basis, with direction from the Council member.
+Coordinates the organization of the Alumni Lunch Talk.
+Includes members from outside the GSSE PhD Council and organizes the events on a regular basis, with direction from the Council member.